scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 In the first section we have already presented a user-based recommender in action.
 Let's go back to it in order to explore the components the approach uses.

-SNIPPET CODE.
+CODE 4.

 UserSimilarity encapsulates the concept of similarity amongst users.
 The UserNeighborhood encapsulates the notion of a group of most-similar users.
 The UserNeighborhood uses a UserSimilarity, which extends the basic interface BaseSimilarity.
-However, the developers are encouraged to to plug in new ideas of similarity - just creating new BaseSimilarity implementations - and get quite different results.
+However, the developers are encouraged to plug in new variations of similarity - just creating new BaseSimilarity implementations - and get quite different results.
 As you will see, Crab is not one recommender engine at all, but a set of components that may be plugged together in order to create customized recommender systems for a particular domain.
 Here we sum up the components used in the user-based approach: